commercialhaskell/stackage/README.md

 ### Docker

-Note: This method is currently considered experimental.
+Note: This method has been disabled for now, but may be enabled again in the future.

 If you'd like to check a build plan, or perform an entire build, without specially configuring your system, Docker may be a good approach.
 To check if